 Dr Cook and his family will be going to

 Canada where Dr Cook will work as a GP.

 for Dr Cook.

-Dr Whitehouse is retiring on 18th November 2018.
-His last day at the practice is Friday 16th November.
+Dr Whitehouse has now retired.
 Dr Clare Sanderson and Dr Paddy Mitton will be taking over from Dr Whitehouse.
-Dr Sanderson starts in November and Dr Mitton starts in January.
+Dr Sanderson has already started and Dr Mitton starts in January.
 Until January, Dr Sanderson will be looking after Dr Whitehouse's patients.
 From January patients will be transferred to either Dr Sanderson or Dr Mitton.

 JOB VACANCY - Permanent Medical Receptionist

 We are looking for a new member of staff to join our reception team in this busy and friendly GP surgery.
 Previous experience would be an advantage.
 Excellent customer service skills and IT skills are essential.
 You must be able to work under pressure and work as part of a team.

 Please send your CV and covering letter to the Practice Manager by email to email@example.com or by post to

 Bodriggy Health Centre, 60 Queensway, Hayle.
 TR27 4PB

 The practice is participating in Green Impact for Health.